LeKarimDerradji/bare-os/README.md

 Rust has three release channel: stable, beta, and nightly.
 The nightly channel allows the use of experimental features.
-To use the nighlty channel, we just have to type `rustup override set nightly`into the terminal.
+To use the nighlty channel, we just have to type `rustup override set nightly` into the terminal.
+This will allow us to build for our specific target, so our binary runs on bare-metal as well as using the `build-std` feature.

 ### Target Specs

-With Cargo, the rust package manager, we can specify the target systems we would like the compiler to build for.
+Cargo supports different target systems through the --target parameter.
+However, it doesn't have a target for bare-metal x86_64 arch.
-Rust allow us to specify our custom target with a `.json`file that we simply put in the project's root, with all the specifications as key-value pairs.
+But Rust allow us to specify our custom target with a `.json` file that we simply put in the project's root, with all the specifications as key-value pairs.

+This is the specifications for the compiler to build for a bare-metal target.

 ```json
 {